 … If some of it was stolen or lost in a fire, do you tithe on the original harvest, or on what’s left . . . if anything?

-See the trouble you run into?
+Can you see some of the trouble we’ve run into?
 We’ve just made a very ambiguous single tithing system ten times worse.
 Let’s go back to our business illustration.
-After our business partners have withdrawn the first 10%, and have decided to then withdrawal another 10%; is the second 10% debited off the original value of their increase, or do they debit 10% off the already decreased value (80%)?
-If we truly believe that there were three tithes, then this opens up Pandora’s box and a plethora of additional complexities arise, which are not even remotely addressed in the bible.
+After our business partners have withdrawn the first 10%, and have decided to then withdraw another 10%; is the second 10% debited off the original value of their increase, or do they debit 10% off the already decreased value (80%)?
+If we truly believe that they gave 23-30%, then this opens up Pandora’s box and a plethora of additional complexities arise, which are not even remotely addressed in the bible.
 Something just doesn’t fit when this multifarious task is extremely disproportionate to the minute amount of details given.

 One Tithe was Sufficient Enough